-Referring to the provisions above, the Annual General Meeting of Shareholders (RUPS) for the fiscal year 2023 was held on June 6, 2023, in a hybrid manner, namely offline with restrictions on the number of physical attendees based on a first in first served method, and also online through the eASY.KSEI application specifically for local individual shareholders.
-In the implementation of the 2023 Annual RUPS, the vote counting was conducted by an Independent Party, PT.
+Annual General Meeting of Shareholders (AGMS) for the 2023 fiscal year was held on 7 June 2024, and Extraordinary General Meeting of Shareholders (EGMS) was carried out on 20 December 2024 in a hybrid manner, namely offline with restrictions on the number of physical attendees based on a first in first served method, and also online through the eASY.KSEI application specifically for local individual shareholders.
+In the implementation of the 2024 AGMS and EGMS, the vote counting was conducted by an Independent Party, PT.
 Sinartama Gunita, as the Company's Securities Administration Bureau, and verified by Notary Eliwati Tjitra, S.H., as an independent public official.